yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 - Wasting effort on de-scoped features.
 - Hard to get an overview or see the “big picture”.
 - Requires deep knowledge of people and system.
-- Hard to get an overview or see the “big picture”.
 - Acquire enough knowledge to be able to make the decision.
 - Difficult to avoid late scoping decisions.
 - Hard to satisfy all needs.